 Assistant Professor (Bioinformatics/Statistical Genetics)

-Dr. Depeng Jiang is an associate professor in the department of Community Health Sciences of University of Manitoba and a director of the Biostatistical Consulting Unit of Data Science Center within George and Fay Yee Centre of Health Innovation.
+Dr. Depeng Jiang is an Associate Professor in the Department of Community Health Sciences at the University of Manitoba and a lead of the Biostatistics group at the Data Science Platform within the George & Fay Yee Centre of Health Innovation.
 Dr. Jiang had many years of experience in providing statistical consulting to a broad range of clients and training students and researchers on the conduct of statistical analyses.
-He is also adjunct professor with OISE of University of Toronto and with Department of Psychology of York University.
-He also serves as a senior statistical advisor on several organizations (e.g., Child Development Institute, St Michael’s Hospital).
+He is also an Adjunct Professor with OISE of University of Toronto and with Department of Psychology of York University.
+He also serves as a senior statistical advisor on several organizations (e.g., Child Development Institute, St. Michael’s Hospital).

 Dr. Jiang’s program of research focuses on person-oriented statistical methods.
 His main research interests include longitudinal analysis and multilevel models, person-centered statistical approaches (latent class analysis and growth mixture models), structural equation models, clinical trial design and evaluation.
-Dr. Jiang is teaching several biostatistics courses in the Department's Graduate Program and currently supervises several graduate students (MSc and PhD) and postdoctoral fellow
+Dr. Jiang is teaching several biostatistics courses in the Department's Graduate Program and currently supervises several graduate students and postdoctoral fellows.

 Lead, Biostatistics Group